qir-alliance/qir-spec/specification/v0.1/2_Callables.md

 There is no need to create an implementation table for callables that are never pointed to.
-That is, **a callable that is never turned into a callable value doesn't need an implementation table**.
+That is, **a callable that is never turned into a callable value does not need an implementation table**.

 ## Creating Callable Values